 Beyond improving their own situation, Latino migrants also made their mark on the greater Rochester community by importing their customs, culture, and culinary traditions.
 The local Latino influence remains visible through the restaurants and businesses along North Clinton Avenue (“La Avenida”), the music of groups like the Antonetti Orchestra (Orquesta Antonetti), and the annual Puerto Rican Festival.

 In 2011, Dr. Isabel Córdova, Associate Professor in History & Political Science at Nazareth College, initiated a student project to record and preserve the oral histories of Latinos in the Rochester area.
 Her colleague in the Department of Foreign Languages and Literature, Dr. Hilda Chacon, contributed similar student projects to the collection.
-Shared with the Rochester Public Library and available here, the Latino Voices collection comprises 31 interviews of Rochesterians with roots in a variety of Latin-American countries, including Puerto Rico, Cuba, Mexico, Haiti, the Dominican Republic, Honduras, and Colombia.
-The interviewees, whose stories span from the 1950s to the 2010s, have varying levels of connection to their Latino heritage, and each person gives a unique perspective on what it is like being a Latino-American in Rochester.
+Shared with the Rochester Public Library and available here, the Latino Voices collection comprises 77 interviews of Rochesterians with roots in a variety of Latin American countries, including Puerto Rico, Cuba, Mexico, Haiti, the Dominican Republic, Honduras, Costa Rica, and Colombia.
+The interviewees, whose stories span from the 1950s to the 2020s, have varying levels of connection to their Latino heritage, and each person gives a unique perspective on what it is like being a Latino-American in Rochester.